 Lucy F. Kweskin is a partner in Mayer Brown's New York office and a member of the Global Restructuring practice.
 She advises clients, with a special focus on lenders, on all stages of corporate restructurings (both in and out-of-court) with significant experience with forbearance agreements, foreclosures, restructuring support agreements, debtor-in-possession financing, 363 sales and chapter 11 plans.
 Lucy frequently litigates bankruptcy-related disputes concerning valuation, make-whole claims, inter-creditor issues, fraudulent transfers, recharacterization, veil piercing, and breaches of fiduciary duty.
 In addition to lenders, Lucy represents stakeholders across the capital structure including debtors, distressed acquirers, official committees of unsecured creditors, litigation financiers and landlords.

 Lucy graduated from Columbia Law School, where she was a James Kent Scholar, and has a BS in Economics from the Wharton School at the University of Pennsylvania.
 During law school, she was an intern for the Honorable Robert E. Gerber of the United States Bankruptcy Court for the Southern District of New York.
 Prior to attending law school, she worked at Deutsche Bank in their Global CDO group.

-Lucy is also a Lecturer of Law at Columbia Law School, where she teaches a course entitled Advanced Bankruptcy: Deals and Issues in the Current Environment.
+Lucy was named to the American Bankruptcy Institute’s 40 Under 40 Class for 2022.
+She is also a Lecturer of Law at Columbia Law School, where she teaches a course entitled Advanced Bankruptcy: Deals and Issues in the Current Environment.